 Don’t exaggerate the facts or the law.
 A knowledgeable tribunal will be unimpressed by bombast and overstatement, and your opponents may use your overstatements to undercut the effectiveness of your core points.
 Exaggerating or overstating a point puts the advocate out at the far end of a thin ledge, with little support underneath and a long fall to the bottom of the cliff if that support is chipped away by a critical arbitrator or a diligent opponent.
 The adverse consequences of exaggeration often seriously outweigh the rhetorical benefits.– Jean Kalicki, Kalicki Arbitration

-‘A short, well-constructed, written skeleton, delivered a week before the hearing is a magnificent chance to provide the distilled essence of your case’
+‘A short, well-constructed, written skeleton is a magnificent chance to provide the distilled essence of your case’

 In most cases of significance, a tribunal will have had the advantage of two rounds of pleadings and multiple witness statements and expert reports.
 Good tribunals will always have read in to the case before the hearing.
 So why do we need skeletons, and why are counsel inclined to extensive openings?
 The answer is that they can’t be sure that the arbitrators have done their job.
 But experienced counsel who know their tribunal will understand that time can easily be wasted by lengthy oral openings.

 Even when a tribunal can be expected to have read the pleadings and the testamentary statements, a short, well-constructed, written skeleton, delivered a week before the hearing (don’t give it to the tribunal the weekend before – this is too late, and if a tribunal is travelling, it may not even be received before the arbitrator turns up at the hearing) is a magnificent chance to provide the tribunal with the distilled essence of your case and your answers to your opponent’s.